How We Conduct Our Website Builder Research

 natasha_willett-b

-Natasha WillettAs Website Builder Expert’s Lead Researcher, Natasha has clocked over 9,600 hours of product research and testing to bring you fair recommendations based on data.
+Natasha WillettAs Website Builder Expert’s Head of Insights, Natasha has clocked over 9,600 hours of product research and testing to bring you fair recommendations based on data.
 But don’t just take our word for it!
 Natasha has expert credentials in research and is fully qualified with a BSc, Ma, and MMRS.
-She’s worked as a mixed method researcher for the last nine years (with five years at Website Builder Expert), and she’s a member of the Market Research Society.
+She’s worked as a mixed method researcher for the last 11 years (with seven years at Website Builder Expert), and she’s a member of the Market Research Society.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.
 Analyses and graphics in this article are based on authentic sources cross-validated by our in-house experts.
 We take great care to ensure the information we publish is reliable and accurate.
 However, WBE takes no responsibility for any inaccuracy in information supplied to us by users, research participants, or other entities.